simon-verbois/subtitle-converter/README.md

 <br>

 # Testing
-To test the script on your computer directly, you need to install the dependencies in the following point.
+To test the script on your computer directly, you need to install the dependencies in the following point.<br>
-And create a data and sc_tmp folder at the root of the project (already in the .gitignore) You can then run the script in /src
+And create a data and sc_tmp folder at the root of the project (already in the .gitignore).<br>
+You can then run the script in /src

 <br>